Our 1:1 Journey

 - In February 2017, the district reached a new milestone: three-fourths of our students and teachers are using Schoology.

 - March 22, 2017: At the third annual Edtech Share Fair, students present for the first time.
 In May 2017, the Kentucky School Boards Association publishes two different articles on the Edtech Share Fair (here and here) in its Kentucky School Advocate magazine.

 - Edtech professional development begins to shift from simply "how to" introduction of tools to learning about SAMR and the need to be transformative in the integration of technology.
 The role of technology in personalized learning and resources for digital curriculum is also highlighted.

 - The wireless network equipment is replaced and recalibrated with the newest technology.
 Among other capabilities, it can more than double the previous system's load of wireless devices accessing the network.

-- In May 2018, the Shelby Board approved an expansion of our IT department.
+- In May 2018, the Shelby Board approved an expansion of the IT department.
 This included having a building technician at every elementary and middle school, with two technicians at each high school.
-Also, a new classified position of Digital Technology Coordinator was created to oversee and lead the technicians of the department; Chad Hebner became our first person in this role in August 2018.
+Also, a new classified position of Digital Technology Coordinator was created to supervise the technicians and lead the IT department; Chad Hebner became the first person in this role in August 2018.

 - Based on the district's Profile of a Graduate (created in spring of 2017), the learning community spends 2017-2018 creating the next four year Strategic Leadership Plan.
 "Personalized Learning" becomes one of the main strands, which asks technology to ensure all stakeholders can access data dashboards of student mastery, as well as creating "anytime, anywhere" opportunities.